 - Museum of New Zealand Te Papa Tongarewa (Wellington, NZ)

-- National Gallery of Australia (Canberra, Australia)
+- National Gallery of Australia (Canberra, AU)

 - National Library of New Zealand Te Puna Mātauranga o Aotearoa, Alexander Turnbull Library Collections (Wellington, NZ)

-- Museum of Islamic Art (Doha, Qatar)
+- Museum of Islamic Art (Doha, QA)